 Major/ Upscale

-Cost Recouped: 60.2%
+Cost Recouped: 27.5%

-As with a bathroom addition, adding a master suite is a game changer that appears right in your listing.
+As with bathroom addition, adding a master suite is a game changer that appears right in your listing.
 It’s also a big comfort upgrade.

 Midrange

-Cost Recouped: 72.1%
+Cost Recouped: 26.5%

 A 24×16-foot master bedroom suite featuring a walk-in closet and well-appointed bathroom.